-Tonight, the Duke and Duchess of Cambridge attended one of the most glittering events of the royal Calendar – the annual Diplomatic Reception.
-The reception is hosted by the Queen Elizabeth every year in December at the Buckingham Palace in London.
+Tonight, The Duke and Duchess of Cambridge attended one of the most glittering events of the royal Calendar – the annual Diplomatic Reception.
+The reception is hosted by the Queen Elizabeth II every year in December at the Buckingham Palace in London.
 The white-tie Reception is the main social event of the year in London for the diplomatic community reflecting the Queen’s importance in terms of the UK’s international relations.

 Some 1000 Diplomatic Corps, Ambassadors and High Commissioners, based in London who supports the work of the Royal Family in representing the UK at home and abroad attend the reception.
 This work includes the hosting of State Visits and The Queen’s regular audiences with Ambassadors and High Commissioners.
 The preparation behind the reception requires hours of intricate planning by the Master of the Household and the Marshal of the Diplomatic Corps, as well as the commandeering of almost every member of waiting- staff.

 The reception was held at one of the largest multi-purpose room of Buckingham Palace – the ballroom.
 Since its opening 1856 for the celebration of the Crimean war, the room is used for hosting state banquets and state events.
 Before 2018, the most we get from this reception was the car shots of Duchess of Cambridge leaving Kensington Palace.
 But in 2018 in the wake of power transition, Palace brought a major change allowed one pool photographer inside the reception giving us glimpse of what is going inside.

 Joining the Queen were the Prince of Wales and Duchess of Cornwall.
 The reception is a white-tie event that means tailcoats for gentlemen, gown and tiaras for ladies with RFOs.
 Queen Elizabeth II wore a white gown by her head designer Angela Kelly paired with white gloves, an emerald necklace and the Grand Duchess Vladimir Tiara and pearl drop earrings.
 The Duchess of Cornwall wore a cream embroidered gown by Bruce Oldfield and the Greville Tiara

 Catherine talking to the guests.
-This is the 6th time Duchess attended the reception.
+This is the 6th time The Duchess attended the reception.
 Her first was in the year 2013.